What are soft skills and why are they important?

 Keep reading to find out how you can acquire new soft skills or build on the ones you already have.

-Improve your soft skills in 4 steps
+How to improve your soft skills in 4 steps

 Soft skills can take years to build, but you can fast-track your development with focus, energy and resources.
 Here are four steps you should take if you’re trying to grow your soft skills:

 - Inventory your skills.
 You have to know your skills in order to build on them.
-Ask friends, family and former/current colleagues for help identifying your strengths and weaknesses.
+Ask friends, family and colleagues for help identifying your strengths and weaknesses.

 - Set your priorities.
 Which skills do you want to develop?
 Taking an intentional approach to soft skills development will help you chart your goals and track your progress.